 b.
 Some users with the Prison Voicemail app may have an additional feature available – live calls – which is available in certain establishments.
 This feature enables the prisoner to speak in real-time with the voicemail user if the user is available.
 The user can indicate their availability by selecting the appropriate option on the app.

 a.
 You may cancel your account with Prison Voicemail at any time.
 We will consider requests for refunds on a case-by-case basis depending on usage of the account, and any issues experienced by the user.
-We reserve the right to refuse refunds if the account has been actively used, and to retain an administration fee of up to 30% of the monthly subscription cost to cover our own costs of purchasing the line.
+We reserve the right to refuse refunds if the account has been actively used, if the user failed to inform us in a timely manner of their wish to cancel, or if the account has been denied by the prison for public protection reasons, and to retain an administration fee of up to 30% of the monthly subscription cost to cover our own costs of purchasing the line.
 All refunds will be made within 60 days once agreed with the customer.

 a.
 Prison Voicemail is currently only available in select prisons where the service has been approved.

 b.
 The use of Prison Voicemail at the discretion of the individual prison and the Prison Service.